 We couldn’t wait until the photo taking of this cake was done so we could have the first piece!
 My husband has gotten a sweet tooth over the years!

 My three-year old could not keep his hands out of the mixing bowl of icing.
 He is a sweet eater too!
 I caught him red-handed!
+Our boys like helping me bake and had so much fun making a Ninja Turtle Cake for his birthday.

 The cake is really flavorful, a little moist, and dense.
 I love that the edges are a little crusty.
 The almond butter cream frosting is a perfect accompaniment to this flavorful pound cake but tastes great even without the icing.